 Professional Bio

 Melinda Aldrich, PhD, MPH, is a Professor in the Division of Genetic Medicine and Clinical Pharmacology within the Department of Medicine at Vanderbilt University Medical Center.
-Her research has two central area of focus: (1) understand genetic and non-genetic factors contributing to lung cancer and (2) address lung cancer screening access.

 Relevant Links